alagukannanKumaresan/extendmypage/README.md

 # extendthepage
-It will extend the page properties as well as help to create 'utm' parameters of Google Analytics
+1. It will extend the page properties.
+2. As well as help us to create 'utm' parameters of Google Analytics.
+3. Page specific option will work just by adding PIDinRootline.(Because you would like to test utm parameters by every page rather than whole website.)

+## What you have to do:

+1. Pull or Download the extension from my repository, then paste into your folder under typo3conf/ext/.
+2. Then go to Extension Manager and add the extension.
+3. Copy the below Typoscript and add it your Template Root Setup.
+4. Done.

-#Required Typoscript to Add in Root Page Template Setup:
+## Required Typoscript to Add in Root Page Template Setup:

 ```
 lib.pageconfig {